Kingzhaina/BOT-NEW/README.md

-# 🤖 **BOT-NEW** 📱
+# 🤖 **LOKUWA MD**

 ## Description
-Welcome to the **BOT-NEW** repository!
+Welcome to the **LOKUWA MD** repository!
 This repository is dedicated to the creation of the "Asitha-md whatsapp bot".
 If you are looking to interact with a WhatsApp bot for various purposes, you have come to the right place.
 This bot is designed to assist you with tasks and provide you with information seamlessly through the WhatsApp platform.

 ## Topics
 🌐 **whatsapp**